Qazançı, Nakhchivan: Surp Amenaprkich Monastery

-Gazanchy Bridge
+Gazanchi Bridge

 Gazanchi Bridge is the historical monument in the Gazanchi village of Julfa District.
 According to its techniques of construction, it belongs to the 16th century.
 The single-span monument, known among people as "humpbacked bridge", is unsuitable for transport although it remained relatively well.
 The Gazanchi bridge was built with the fragments of hewed and polished stone.
 The shield of its arch and the archivolt were built with the hewed stones.
 The Gazanchi bridge is one of the best examples of the single-span bridges in the territory of Azerbaijan Republic.
 According to its dedicatory inscription, it was constructed in 1551 by funds provided by Poghos Ghazananchetsi, a resident of Gazanchi.

-Gazanchy Fortress
+Gazanchi Fortress

-Gazanchy Fortress is the monument of the beginning of the 2nd–1st millennium BC in the north from the Gazanchy village of Julfa District, on both banks of the Alinjachay River.
+Gazanchi Fortress is the monument of the beginning of the 2nd–1st millennium BC in the north from the Gazanchi village of Julfa District, on both banks of the Alinjachay River.
 The left bank and right bank parts of the fortress are separated from each other by deep canyons; the right bank part is in the shape of the tall conical hill.
 According to the sources, there was the fortress which was fortified with semicircular towers on the peak of the hill.
 The left coast of the monument has two parts, and is surrounded by the steepness rocks from all sides.
 At this part has remained the ruins of the half-round towers.
 The fortress consists of a magnificent multi-layered defense system.
 There is a passage from the barrier to each other.
 The defense walls (the width of 2–2.5 meters) were built in the high architectural style from the hewn large stones.

-The Gazanchy Fortress probably was the center of a large tribal unity who lived in the valley of the Alinjachay at the beginning of the 2nd millennium BC.
-The found materials (examples of the clay plates in gray and pink colored, stone tools, grinding stones) from the Gazanchy Fortress during archaeological excavations, are typical of the culture of Nakhchivan.
+The Gazanchi Fortress probably was the center of a large tribal unity who lived in the valley of the Alinjachay at the beginning of the 2nd millennium BC.
+The found materials (examples of the clay plates in gray and pink colored, stone tools, grinding stones) from the Gazanchi Fortress during archaeological excavations, are typical of the culture of Nakhchivan.
 Techniques of construction of the fortress walls repeat the fortress of Oghlangala.
 Surface materials collected from the Gazanchy Fortress consist of the grain stones, examples of the clay pot in the gray and pink colored (pot, bowl, little pot-type pottery etc.).
 The findings are kept in the Museum of History and Ethnography of Julfa rayon.
-The Gazanchy Fortress is the connected with the name of the Gazan Khan, the protagonist of the epos of The Book of Dede Korkut (Babayev, S., The Toponyms of "The Book of Dede Korkut" in Nakhchivan, Baku, 1999).
+The Gazanchi Fortress is the connected with the name of the Gazan Khan, the protagonist of the epos of The Book of Dede Korkut (Babayev, S., The Toponyms of "The Book of Dede Korkut" in Nakhchivan, Baku, 1999).